nickdidio/Web-Programming-2021S/README.md

 In order to seed the database run "npm run seed", this will populate the databases with users, groups, reviews, and movies

 # IMPORTANT: (1) To test simultaneous functionality you will need to run each user in their own browser.
-Different tabs in the same browser will cause conflicts
+Different tabs in the same browser will cause conflicts (multiple users in multiple browser sessions)

 # (2) This application works best with only ONE user (Group Leader) and no one else.